plantbreeding/BrAPI/Specification/BrAPI-Phenotyping/Images/README.md

     + imageDbId (Optional, ) ...
 The unique identifier for a image
     + imageName (Optional, ) ...
 The human readable name of an image
     + observationUnitDbId (Optional, ) ...
 The unique identifier of the observation unit an image is portraying
     + observationDbId (Optional, ) ...
-The unique identifier of the observation an image is accosiated with
+The unique identifier of the observation an image is associated with
     + descriptiveOntologyTerm (Optional, ) ...
 A descriptive term associated with an image
     + page (Optional, ) ...
 Which result page is requested.
 The page indexing starts at 0 (the first page is 'page'= 0).
 Default is `0`.
     + pageSize (Optional, ) ...
 The size of the pages to be returned.
 Default is `1000`.
     + Authorization (Optional, ) ...
-HTTP HEADER - Token used for Authorization
+HTTP HEADER - Token used for Authorization <strong> Bearer {token_string} </strong>

-<strong>Bearer {token_string} </strong>